Since I have been distributing free Linux disks, through the National Capital FreeNet office. I do this for two reasons:

 Linux Distributions Available

 There are about 300 freely available Linux distributions.
 Over the last number of years I have supplied disks for a number of different ones.
-In addition to my Best of Free Windows Software DVD, for I am going to continue supplying:
+In addition to my Best of Free Windows Software DVD, for I am going to be supplying:

 - Puppy Linux - the 32-bit version for older computers and users on dial-up.